openstack/governance/reference/upstream-investment-opportunities/2018/rbac.rst

 Increased Functionality
 ~~~~~~~~~~~~~~~~~~~~~~~

-Currently, most OpenStack services have a very binary approach to RBAC
+Currently, most OpenStack services have a very binary approach to Role Based
-enforcement.
-This approach usually handicaps new functionality from being
+Access Control (RBAC) enforcement.
+This approach usually handicaps new
-exposed to users because users typically do not fall in one of two camps.
+functionality from being exposed to users because users typically do not fall
-Contributors either need to lock down the feature to only system
+in one of two camps.
+Contributors either need to lock down the feature to only
-administrators, or open it up to nearly every user in the deployment.
-This is
+system administrators, or open it up to nearly every user in the deployment.
-especially true for APIs that expose details about multiple tenants.
+This is especially true for APIs that expose details about multiple tenants.

 Implementing better API protection allows contributors to expose more
 functionality to end users and operators by default.
 Lowering the bar for users